Sadmin23/HealSync/README.md

 ### About HealSync

 #### Patient Features:
-- **Vitals Monitoring**: Track and display vital signs (e.g., heart rate, blood pressure,breathing rate,temparature) with a graphical representation over time.
+- **Vitals Monitoring**: Track and display vital signs (e.g., heart rate, blood pressure, breathing rate, temperature) with a graphical representation over time.
 - **Prescription Management**: View and manage prescribed medications.
 - **Reports Access**: Access medical reports and diagnostic results.
-- **Treatment Plan**: Overview of the current treatment plan, including steps and objectives.
+- **Treatment Plan**: An overview of the current treatment plan, including steps and objectives.
-- **Treatment History**: Detailed history of past treatments and interventions.
+- **Treatment History**: A detailed history of past treatments and interventions.
 - **Emergency Contact System**:
-  - **Video Call,Voice Call,Chat**: Direct communication with emergency doctors.
+  - **Video Call, Voice Call, and Chat: Direct communication with emergency doctors.
-  - **Email**: Alternative method for contacting medical professionals in emergencies.
+  - **Email**: An alternative method for contacting medical professionals in emergencies.

 #### Doctor Interface:
-- **Patient Data Monitoring**: Access and review patient vitals, reports, and treatment history.
+- **Patient Data Monitoring**: Access and review patient vitals, reports, and treatment histories.
 - **Treatment Planning**: Prescribe medications, plan treatment steps, and add new reports.
 - **Collaboration Tools**: Communicate and collaborate with other doctors and nurses.